Chymyst/chymyst-core/docs/joinrun.md

  value * difficulty - description

- 2 * 2 - benchmark and profile the performance of blocking molecules (make many reactions that block and unblock)

  2 * 3 - investigate using wait/notify instead of semaphore; does it give better performance?
 This depends on benchmarking of blocking molecules.

  3 * 3 - define a special "switch off" or "quiescence" molecule - per-join, with a callback parameter.